If there’s one word parents at my clinic don’t want to hear, it’s “enema.”

 Here are the short answers:

-Do you know which of my patients end up the happiest, freed from belly pain and the stress, embarrassment, and hassle of wetting their pants?
+Do you know which of my patients end up the happiest, freed the embarrassment, discomfort, and stress of having accidents?
 Those who follow this regimen.

 Back in the 1980s, while I was watching “Back to the Future” with my 8th-grade buddies, Dr. O’Regan was making a breakthrough contribution to the scientific literature.
 He first tested this regimen on his 5-year-old son, who was wetting the bed multiple times a night.
-The child’s rectum was so stretched out from a rectal clog that the boy could not even detect the presence of a tangerine-sized air balloon in his bottom.
+The child’s rectum was so stretched out from a chronic pile-up of stool that the boy could not even detect the presence of a tangerine-sized air balloon in his bottom.
 (Want to find out for sure how stretched-out your child’s colon is?
-That’s the test to request!
+That’s the test to request.
 It’s called anorectal manometry.)

 After one week of nightly enemas, the boy’s wetting diminished.
 After three months on the step-down regimen, the boy had stopped wetting the bed completely and Dr. O’Regan had stopped getting grief from his wife.
 Dr. O’Regan then tried the regimen with his own patients and had so much success he conducted formal studies.

 Building on Dr. O'Regan's studies, colleagues and I at Wake Forest University conducted our own research on children with daytime accidents, comparing his regimen with the standard Miralax therapy so many doctors recommend.
 Our study, published in Global Pediatric Health, found that after three months, 85% of children with enuresis stopped wetting, compared to 30% who used Miralax and other traditional therapies.
-As I explain in The M.O.P.
-Book, I have slightly "modified" Dr. O'Regan's protocol — hence the "Modified" O'Regan Protocol — and get excellent results.
+As I explain in the M.O.P.
+Anthology, I have "modified" Dr. O'Regan's protocol — hence the name "Modified" O'Regan Protocol — in multiple ways.
+(The Anthology discusses the five different variations of M.O.P.)

-Yet pediatricians and pediatric urologists and GI docs tend to push back hard against enemas, claiming they are "traumatic" or "too aggressive."
-These are unfounded assumptions, as I explain in "5 Ways to Disagree With Your Doctor About Bedwetting Treatment."
+Pediatricians and pediatric urologists and GI docs tend to push back hard against enemas, claiming they are "traumatic" or "too aggressive" or that they cause "dependence."
+These are false assumptions, as I explain in great detail here and in the Anthology.

 Just this week a patient’s mom reported to me that three different pediatricians told her “no way” when she asked about giving enemas to her son.
 The boy is 13 years old and has wet the bed his entire life.
 (These are the same doctors who told her that her son would “outgrow” the bedwetting.
 Um, when?)